Why should I hire a personal stylist?

 How would you describe your style?

-Whimsical with an avant-garde flair and a 1960s twist!
+Joyful with a daring flair and a 1960s twist!

 If I work with you, will you dress me in your style?